richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 ## Use Case
 This solution considers the following requirements:

-* "We have archived a significant amount of rich, historical data and want to help business users search this data asset"
+* "We have archived a significant amount of rich, historical data from a soon-to-be deprecated solution"
+* "We want to help business users search this data asset"

 ## Required Infrastructure
 This solution requires the following resources: